RicardoCoelho8/Ballerina_Park_Management_System/GrafanaK6Tests/RESULTS.md

 The performance tests indicate that Ballerina is a strong candidate for distributed systems, particularly when using AOT compilation with HTTP/2.
 The results suggest the following:
  - Efficiency: Ballerina provides faster response times and can handle more concurrent users compared to Java, making it a robust choice for high-load scenarios.
  - Scalability: The superior performance of Ballerina in stress tests indicates its ability to scale effectively without significant degradation in performance.
- - Protocol Utilization: Ballerina better utilizes HTTP/2 advantages, further enhancing its performance edge over Java.
+ - Protocol Utilization: Ballerina utilizes HTTP/2 advantages, further enhancing its performance edge over Java.
  - Compilation: AOT compilation significantly reduces Ballerina's startup time, making it a more efficient choice for applications requiring frequent restarts.
 Besides, it also improves the performance of the application.

-Given these points, Ballerina proves to be a compelling option for building high-performance, scalable distributed applications.
+Given these points, Ballerina proves to be a compelling option for building high-performance and scalable distributed applications.